Shopify/unity-buy-sdk/EXAMPLES.md

 }
 ```

-If you'd like to `Delete` or `Get` a line item using do the following:
+If you want to `Delete` or `Get` a line item, then use the following:

 ```cs
 cart.LineItems.Get(firstProduct, selectedOptions);
 cart.LineItems.Delete(firstProduct, selectedOptions);
 ```

-### Custom Queries
+### Custom queries

-The Unity Buy SDK is built ontop of the Storefront API which is a GraphQL Web API.
-In GraphQL you send queries
-to the end point and receive back a JSON responses.
-Here's an example GraphQL query to get the name of a shop, and
+The Unity Buy SDK is built on top of Shopify's [Storefront API](https://help.shopify.com/api/storefront-api), which is a GraphQL Web API.
+In GraphQL, you send queries to the endpoint and receive back a JSON responses.

-details about the billing address of the store:
+The following example shows a GraphQL query that retrieves a store's name and some details about its billing address:

 ```graphql
 query {